Protein Banana Bread

-This protein banana bread is moist, fluffy, and made in just one bowl!
-It’s an eggless and dairy free recipe that packs in over 18 grams of protein per slice!
+This protein banana bread is moist and fluffy, and it’s made in just one bowl!
+Each slice packs over 18 grams of protein!

 Adding protein powder to desserts and baked goods is one of my favorite things to do.
 As someone who follows a muscle-building diet, knowing that my treats are aiding my muscle growth keeps me motivated towards my goals.